 - For a mutual release between two parties

 Details about the incident or activity or debt which led to the release will be entered in this document, along with the parties' identities and basic information.

-After this document is filled out, it should be printed and then signed before a notary.
+After this document is filled out, it is a good idea to have it printed and then signed before a notary.